joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-05-04-fiddler-lightning-lane.md

 ## Solution

-we're going to start backward and deal with the extra credit first.
+This week, the extra credit is actually simpler so we'll solve it first.

 ### Extra credit

+The day starts off with the random assignment of three time slots out of the $12$ available.
+After we finish the first ride, we are randomly assigned another random time slot out of the ones yet to occur.

-after the initial selections are made, the rider is equally likely to add any of the remaining time slots to their schedule, even if it starts before one of their currently scheduled rides.
+After initial selections are made, the rider is equally likely to add any of the remaining time slots to their schedule, even if it starts before one of their currently scheduled rides.
+This means that after the first ride, we are in the same position as we were before: in possession of a three-ride schedule with some number of free time slots available for further assignment.
+This lets us relate expectations.

-consider the set of all possible schedules given $N$ total time slots, $\mathcal{S}_N$, and pick one at random.
+Let's consider the set of all possible initial schedules given $N$ total time slots, $\mathcal{S}_N$, and pick one schedule from it at random.

-if you didn't pick the first time slot (probability $(1-3/N)$), then you're in a situation you could have been in with $(N-1)$ time slots. but, if you did pick the first timeslot (probability $3/N$) you now have an extra ride since after you finish your first ride, you will be in a valid situation from $\mathcal{S}_{N-1}.$
+If the schedule we pick doesn't use the first time slot (probability $(1-3/N)$), then we're in a situation we could start out in with $(N-1)$ time slots, i.e. the schedule is in $\mathcal{S}_{N-1}$.
+If the schedule we picked does use the first timeslot (probability $3/N$) then once we take the first ride, we will have a schedule that's in $\mathcal{S}_{N-1}.$

-for example, take $N=6$ and an initial schedule $(2,4,6).$ this is a situation we could have been in with $N=5$ time slots, since we have effectively wasted the first time slot by not picking it. by contrast, if our initial schedule is $(1,4,6)$, then after the first ride we will draw another time slot at random (either $2$, $3$, or $5$), giving schedules $(2,4,6)$, $(3,4,6)$ or $(4,5,6)$ plus one ride already completed.
+For example, take $N=6$ and an initial schedule $(2,4,6).$ This is a situation we could have been in with $N=5$ time slots.
+Since we have effectively wasted the first time slot by not picking it, we can map the labels $2\rightarrow 1, 4\rightarrow 3,$ and $6\rightarrow 5$ to get $(1,3,5)$ a bone fide schedule in $\mathcal{S}_{N-1}.$ By contrast, if our initial schedule is $(1,4,6)$, then after the first ride we will draw another time slot at random (either $2$, $3$, or $5$), giving schedules $(2,4,6)$, $(3,4,6)$ or $(4,5,6)$ plus one completed ride.

-call $R_N$ the number of rides we expect with $N$ timeslots, the above argues
+If we call $R_N$ the number of rides we expect with $N$ timeslots, the above argument becomews

 $$
   \begin{align}